raspberrypilearning/astropi-iss-speed/en/step_6.md

 --- task ---

 Add a function call to the bottom of your script to store the outputs of the function.
+Add a line to print the first pair of coordinates from each list, and the run your program.

 --- code ---
 ---
 language: python
 filename: iss_speed.py
-line_numbers: false
+line_numbers: true
 line_number_start: 67
 line_highlights: 72
 ---